jeremy-jarvis/applitools-demo/getting-started-with-angular.md

 You can go to [http://localhost:4200](http://localhost:4200) using a web browser to see the app.
 You now have a functioning Angular app.
 Woo!

 ## Overview of E2E Test Files (Jasmine and Protractor)
-Angular projects come with an E2E (end-to-end) test suite using Jasmine and Protractor.
+New Angular projects come with an E2E (end-to-end) test suite that uses Jasmine and Protractor.
 Kudos to the Angular team for including E2E as a default component of their projects.
-It sets a good example, and gives you what you need to hit the ground running with integration testing.
+It sets a good example and gives you what you need to hit the ground running with integration testing.

 That being said, we are going to switch to using Cucumber in a later guide.
 For now, you can take a look at the files under the `e2e` folder to see how Jasmine organizes things.

 ### e2e/src/app.e2e-spec.ts
-This file contains the test cases.
-Each `it` is a test case, which verifies some aspect of the application under test.
-For example, the "should display a welcome message" test case navigates to the page, retrieves the title text, and expects that the text is a specific string.
+This file contains the test case(s).
+Each `it` is a test case that verifies some aspect of the default Angular app.
+The "should display a welcome message" test case navigates to the page, retrieves the title text, and verifies that the text is a specific string.

 ### app.po.ts
 This file contains helper functions that navigate the application and retrieve elements from the page using Protractor.
 Functions in this file are called by the spec files (e.g. `app.e2e-spec.ts`)